 Median Home Price: $320,032

 South Los Angeles offers a median home value at 32 percent lower than Los Angeles and a cost of living that is 13 percent lower.
 It is notable for its good weather, stable housing market and plenty of local amenities.
 The average summer temperature is a very pleasant 71 degrees, and you'll find plenty of services and attractions in and around South Los Angeles.
 Immediate access to the 110 will take you north and south.
 Residents enjoy plenty of options for shopping, schools, public transit, grocery and restaurants.
 South Los Angeles is served by the John Muir Library and the Southern California Library.
 Not far north of the neighborhood is downtown Los Angeles with opportunities for watching live sports and catching shows.
 The University of Southern California is also close for educational opportunities.
 South Los Angeles a Livability Score of 70.
-Learn more about South Los Angeles housing.
+Search South Los Angeles homes for sale.

 See even more information about the best Los Angeles, CA neighborhoods as well as a neighborhood map.